UN-OCHA/ocha_basic/README.md

-# OCHA Basic starter theme
+# OCHA Basic Drupal 7 starter theme

-A minimal starter theme for OCHA sites.
+A minimal starter theme for OCHA sites built with Drupal 7.
+The markup and styles can also be used for non-Drupal sites.

 ## This theme contains